-In this paper, the mentioned UFG Al-4.8%Zn-1.2%Mg-0.14%Zr (wt.%) alloy processed by HPT at room temperature is aged artificially at 120 and 170 °C for 2 h.
+In this paper, the mentioned UFG Al-4.8%Zn-1.2%Mg-0.14%Zr (wt%) alloy processed by HPT at room temperature is aged artificially at 120 and 170 °C for 2 h.
 Then, the change of the microstructure and the phase composition due to the heat treatments are studied by X-ray diffraction (XRD) and transmission electron microscopy (TEM).
 In addition, the hardness evolution during aging is investigated, and correlated to the changes in the dislocation density and the precipitates.
-The thermal stability of the HPT-processed disk is compared with the results obtained recently on an ECAP-processed alloy with the same composition [25].
+The thermal stability of the HPTprocessed disk is compared with the results obtained recently on an ECAP-processed alloy with the same composition [25].
 It is noted that the temperature and time of aging in this study were selected to agree with the conditions often applied for the homogenization of the undeformed counterparts of Al-4.8%Zn-1.2%Mg-0.14%Zr alloy [4, 25].
 Therefore, the present results may be interesting not only for basic research but also in practical applications.

-2. Materials and methods
+Materials and methods

-2.1.
 Processing of the samples

-The alloy with the composition of Al-4.8%Zn-1.2%Mg-0.14%Zr (wt.%) was processed by casting.
+The alloy with the composition of Al-4.8%Zn-1.2%Mg-0.14%Zr (wt %) was processed by casting.
+The composition of the as-cast sample was determined by using the conventional optical emission spectroscopy (OES) analytical method.
 The as-cast material was homogenized in air at 470 °C for 8 h, and then hot extruded at 380 °C. Then, disks with a diameter of 20 mm and a thickness of 1.4 mm were cut from the extruded rods for processing by HPT.
-Before HPT processing, the alloy was homogenized at 470 °C for 1 h and then water-quenched to RT.
-The disks were subjected to 10 turns of HPT at RT under a pressure of 6 GPa and at a rotation speed of 1 rpm.
-The disks processed by HPT were stored at RT for a long period (about 3 months) and then artificially aged at 120 °C or 170 °C for 2 h in an oil-bath.
-The effect of aging on the microstructure and hardness was studied at the half-radius of the HPT-processed disk.
+Before HPT processing, the alloy was homogenized and recrystallized at 470 °C for 1 h and then waterquenched to RT.
+The microstructure of the homogenized sample has been shown and discussed in a previous paper [25].
+Considering literature experiences [26-29], the disks were subjected to N = 10turns of HPT at RT under a pressure of 6 GPa and at a rotation speed of 1 rpm.
+The thickness (h) of the disk after HPT process was ~ 1.3 mm.
+The equivalent strain, ε{eq} imposed by HPT at the radial distance r from the disk center, can be given by the wellestablished formula [30]: